 let interiorPaint: color = "black"; // this is an error

-In this way, we are creating a type, and specifying potential values.
+In this way, we are creating a type by specifying potential values.
 We don’t even have to have the same data type for all the values, but we have to be careful in how we would handle something like that, and that is beyond the scope of what we are talking about here.

 Custom Data Types in TypeScript was originally found on Access 2 Learn